CumulusNetworks/docs/content/cumulus-linux-512/Installation-Management/Upgrading-Cumulus-Linux.md

 Cumulus Linux provides two different ways to upgrade the switch with a new image:
 - **ONIE** is an open source project (equivalent to PXE on servers) that enables the installation of network operating systems (NOS) on a switch.
-- **Optimized image upgrade** uses two partitions to upgrade the image with just one reboot cycle instead of two reboots.
+- **Optimized image upgrade** uses two partitions to upgrade the image with just one reboot cycle.
 With two partitions on the switch, the current image boots from one partition, from which the image upgrade triggers.
 After detecting the running partition and checking if the second partition is available for installation, optimized upgrade starts to stage the installation in the second partition (copying the image, preparing the partition, unpacking the new image, and tuning and finalizing the new partition for the new image).
 The subsequent boot occurs from the second partition.

 {{< tabs "TabID183 ">}}
 {{< tab "Optimized Image Upgrade ">}}